 Who Am I?

-My name is Hope English and I am extrememly excited to be apart of the second grade team at Wallace Elementary.
-I am a first year teacher who graduated from UNCW within the Spring of 2019.
+My name is Hope Pittman and I am extrememly excited to be apart of the first grade team at Chinquapin Elementary.
+I am a fourth year teacher who graduated from UNCW within the Spring of 2019.
 I have grown up in the Chinquapin area and am excited to say that I am going to be able to teach within Duplin County.
 The love that I have for this area has driven me to create my classroom to promote STEAMA as much as I can.
 My main goal as a teacher is to build a strong relationship with each of my students as well as help them grow within their excitment of learning.
-I want room 119 to be a big family allowing us to succeed as a group.
+I want my room to be a big family allowing us to succeed as a group.

 When walking into my classroom, the first thing that would be seen is tables instead of desks.
 I am a firm believer in allowing students to talk respectivly with their peers about a variety of topics that they are learning!
 Having tables instead of desks will allow students to have a larger and more open area to talk as well as partake in hands on activities with their peers.
 Another major factor in my classroom is the promotion of flexible seating.
 Within my classroom centers, I have bouncy ball seats, wobble seats, and a fun reading nook.
 People seem to acknowledge that students all learn differently; however, many do not seem to understand that children might have a "favorite spot" to do this learning.
 I want children to be able to sit where they feel they can be the most productive.
 This is why I give the option of using a flexible seating arrangment or the use of a simple chair.
 Lastly, I am excited to announce that our classroom will be getting a pet beta fish.
 I wanted to give the children something to look forward to when coming to the room, and I feel that this will be something to get them excited.